-Your key to success in getting funded starts with how you go about applying for grants.
+Your key to success in getting grants starts with how you go about applying for grants.
 Simply put, focus on the areas under your control.
 Over time, this approach will give you the best results.
 Here are four places to start:

 The above factors are the ones where you have most control.
 Some factors you may or may not be able to influence, including: